 Contributor, “Equitable Adjustments and Claims, Chapter 15, Federal Government Construction Contracts, Third Ed.,” ABA Forum on Construction, Third Eds.
 (October 2017).

-Contributor, 50 State Construction Lien and Bond Law, Third Edition (December 2016).
+Contributor, 50 State Construction Lien and Bond Law, Federal and DC Chapters (December 2016-Present).

 Co-Author, Six-Year Statute of Limitations and Cost Reasonableness: The 2014 McKenna Long & Aldridge “Gilbert A. Cuneo” Government Contracts Moot Court Competition, The Public Contract Law Journal.